-Inside Markets — Valley of Disillusionment
+Inside Markets — Risk Factors

 The rotation out of the momentum factor and AI themes picked up yesterday on reports that ChatGPT’s VP for Science misrepresented the model’s capabilities in solving complex math problems.